vannguyengd/gooddata-ui/docs/02_start__no_boilerplate.md

     import '@gooddata/sdk-ui-charts/styles/css/main.css';
     ```

-4. Initialize Analytical Backend implemented by the GoodData platform
+4. Initialize the Analytical Backend implemented by the GoodData platform:

     ```javascript
     const backend = bearFactory().withAuthentication(new ContextDeferredAuthProvider());
     ```

-5. Add `BackendProvider` and `WorkspaceProvider` to your application
+5. Add `BackendProvider` and `WorkspaceProvider` to your application:

    ```jsx
    import { BackendProvider, WorkspaceProvider } from "@gooddata/sdk-ui";